thaliaarchi/regexp-museum/greps/decus.md

   uses DECUS grep (or some variant) and its regular expression docs, which were copied from DECUS grep, were modified 1981-01-02 00:05:00.
-- [Zeus](../editors/zeus.md): Early versions of the Zeus Programmers Editor bundled DECUS grep with modifications to adjust the output format for Zeus.
+- [Zeus](../editors/zeus.md): Early versions of the Zeus Programmers Editor (at least 2.15) bundled DECUS grep with modifications to adjust the output format for Zeus.
 - [decus-grep-rust](https://github.com/thaliaarchi/decus-grep-rust): A close
   port of DECUS grep to Rust by Thalia Archibald (2024).